DataFire/Integrations/integrations/generated/azure_recoveryservices_vaults/README.md

   * previousResourceId `string`: Resource ID of the vault before the upgrade.
   * startTimeUtc `string`: UTC time at which the upgrade operation has started.
   * status `string` (values: Unknown, InProgress, Upgraded, Failed): Status of the vault upgrade operation.
-  * triggerType `string` (values: UserTriggered, ForcedUpgrade): The way the vault upgradation was triggered.
+  * triggerType `string` (values: UserTriggered, ForcedUpgrade): The way the vault upgrade was triggered.
   * upgradedResourceId `string`: Resource ID of the upgraded vault.

 ### Vault